iloaiza/TBFrags/README.txt

 ######## INSTALLATION
+Execute install.sh in a terminal
 Requires installing julia packages (can be done by accessing the julia package manager in a julia session with ']', then writing: 'add Optim, PyCall, Einsum, HDF5, SharedArrays, Plots, PyPlot, Suppressor, SparseArrays, Arpack, ExpmV').
-Can also be installed by running the "install.sh" script on a terminal.
+Can also be installed by running the "install.sh" script on a terminal, set PY_INSTALL to true(false) to do(not) install python environment along with julia packages.
-Also requires a python executable with installed packages:
+Requires a python executable with installed packages:
-'pip install pyscf openfermion openfermionpyscf'
+'pip install pyscf openfermion openfermionpyscf tequila-basic'

 If running in a server, a python environment with openfermion can be installed with: (will create "venv" folder with installation in current directory)
 '''